acourtneybrown/dotfiles/README.md

 Optionally takes any additional dotdrop profiles to add to the newly created machine profile (eg: `confluent`).

-1. setup `.ssh` directory
+1. install homebrew/linuxbrew
-1. create `dotdrop` profile if necessary & install
+1. add profile & included profiles to dotdrop config
+1. for each profile, run the profile-specific installation
-1. install `oh-my-zsh`
+1. `dotdrop install`
-1. pull data from 1password
-    1. *login to my.1password account*
-    1. pull gpg key from 1password
-1. run `bootstrap-<profile>` for any additional profiles specified as arguments
+1. for each profile, run the profile-specific after-installation

-### `script/bootstrap-<profile>`
+### `profile::<profile>` & `profile::<profile>_after`

-General approach for these files:
+General approach for these functions:

-1. install brew bundle (Brewfile.<profile>)
+1. install brew bundle (`Brewfile.<profile>`)
 2. install Python-based tools (& multiple versions of Python)
+3. install any OS-specific packages via native (non-homebrew) package manager